Merajbhai786/meraj/README.md

-# meraj
+# this is meraj's code of python
-this is a python code
+print("this is meraj's code ")